 Or see publications

-- The Fitness Browser: browse mutant phenotypes for ~100,000 bacterial genes
+- The Fitness Browser: browse mutant phenotypes for over 100,000 bacterial genes

 - Also see RB-TnSeq: Estimating mutant fitness by sequencing randomly barcoded transposons